-Common Oral Symptom: Extremely Dry Mouth
+Oral Connection: Extremely Dry Mouth

 Systemic Lupus Erythematosus (SLE)

-Common Oral Symptom: Lichenoid Lesions, Lupus Cheilitis
+Oral connection: Lichenoid Lesions, Lupus Cheilitis

-“ACPAs appear up to 10 years before the onset of clinical manifestations of Rheumatoid Arthritis…The presence of ACPA predicts the evolution to Rheumatoid Arthritis” (10)(11)
+“Anti-citrullinated proteins (ACPAs) appear up to 10 years before the onset of clinical manifestations of Rheumatoid Arthritis…The presence of ACPA predicts the evolution to Rheumatoid Arthritis” (10)(11)